ryan-b-writin/dynamicCards/README.md

 ## How to use:
 View this page at: http://www.midnightthunder.net/exercises/cards/index.html
-> Enter any or no text into the text input at the top left and click 'Create!'
+1. Type your message into the input field.
-> A card headed by your input text will be printed to the DOM.
+2. Click "create!"
-> Click 'delete' on any card to remove it.
+3. Click 'delete' on any card to remove it.

 ## Instructions